warpstreamlabs/bento/internal/api/docs.md

 ## Debug Endpoints

-The field `debug_endpoints` when set to `true` prompts Benthos to register a few extra endpoints that can be useful for debugging performance or behavioral problems:
+The field `debug_endpoints` when set to `true` prompts Bento to register a few extra endpoints that can be useful for debugging performance or behavioral problems:

 - `/debug/config/json` returns the loaded config as JSON.
 - `/debug/config/yaml` returns the loaded config as YAML.